NickHrach/LongDeepSleep/Readme.md

 ### ✅ Solutions implemented in this library

 - **RTC memory usage**:
-  Persistent state is stored in RTC memory, allowing coordinated long-duration sleep using multiple shorter cycles on ESP8266 (or extended sleep logic on ESP32).
+  Persistent state is stored in RTC memory, allowing coordinated long-duration sleep using multiple shorter cycles on ESP8266.

 - **Absolute time-based sleep scheduling**:
-  A time server (e.g. NTP) is used to determine the absolute target wake-up time, compensating for RTC drift and temperature-based inaccuracies.
+  A time server (e.g. NTP) is used to determine the absolute target wake-up time, compensating for RTC drifts.

 - **Selective WiFi activation**:
   The system only enables WiFi when absolutely necessary, significantly reducing power usage during wake-up.